6:00pm – 8:30pm

 • This hands-on session cuts through the hype to give food industry executives a clear, practical understanding of how artificial intelligence actually works and where it is already delivering real results across retail and CPG.
 From demand forecasting and dynamic pricing to personalization, supply chain optimization, and retail media targeting, participants will leave with a working vocabulary, a strategic framework, and the confidence to ask better questions of the technologists, vendors, and teams driving AI adoption inside their organizations.

-• Food Retailer Turnaround: Supermarket Simulation Session 1
+• Think Like a Retailer Simulation Session 1

 • Miguel Gomez, Adam Brumberg